RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Headless Services

-As we have seen, pods under a deployment can come and go.
-Services can create a stable identity for a dynamic set of pods in the form of a service DNS name.
+As we have seen, pods under a Deployment can come and go.
+Services can create a stable identity at the head of a dynamic set of pods in the form of a service DNS name and a ClusterIP.
 What if our individual pods have identity?

 Pods that have a unique identity within a set are identified by their state and are therefore not technically microservices (which are stateless and ephemeral).
 Examples include Cassandra Pods, Kafka Pods and Nats Pods.
 Each of